lannerkr/joplin-plugin-lannerkr-EncDec/README.md

 # Joplin Plugin EnC/DeC Mode
+# caution : version 1 and version 2 and version 3 are not compatable with each other

 - encode and decode sensitive string with user password.
 - it's not secure encryption, it's just XOR encoding/decoding to hide sesitive strings to be displayed